 -

-Mashup Score: 17Drug-resistant tuberculosis responds rapidly to bedaquiline-based second-line therapy - 30 day(s) ago
+Mashup Score: 17Drug-resistant tuberculosis responds rapidly to bedaquiline-based second-line therapy - 11 month(s) ago

 Patients who have drug-resistant tuberculosis (TB) have a similar microbiological response to bedaquiline-based second-line medications as patients with drug-sensitive TB taking first-line regimens, according …